mitevpi/vue-composition-api-template/README.md

 # Vue Starter Template

-A Vue.js 2.0 full project starter template including best practices for code styling, testing, and building.
+A Vue.js 3.0 full project starter template including best practices for code styling, testing, and building.
+Also incorporates the (soon to be released) [Composition API](https://vue-composition-api-rfc.netlify.com/).

 ## Usage